 11. INSTANT OATMEAL

-A homemade oatmeal breakfast is so much better for you.
-And if you are often in a rush in the mornings, start the day off right with breakfast thatโs ready to enjoy.
-Iโm talking about overnight oats, quick to make, just a few healthy ingredients, and goodness that satisfies your nutritional needs.
+A homemade oatmeal breakfast is a much better option.
+And if you are often in a rush in the mornings, start the day off right with breakfast that’s ready to enjoy.
+I’m talking about overnight oats, quick to make, just a few healthy ingredients.

 12. FRUIT SNACKS